Australia

 Australian Dollar

 Safety – Australia is considered to be a safer country than the UK.
-Use the same caution that you would at home, don’t hitchhike and take care of your possessions and personal safety.
+Use the same caution that you would at home: don’t hitchhike, and take care of your possessions and personal safety.

 Driving – You drive on the left.
-You can use an international driver’s licence for the first year, a UK licence is allowable for three months.
+You can use an international driver’s licence for the first year.
+A UK licence is allowable for three months.
 Full UK licence holders can qualify for an Australian licence by passing a theory test.

-Electricity – UK appliances can be used in Australia but you’ll need to use a socket adaptor with UK plugs.
+Electricity – UK appliances can be used in Australia, but you’ll need to use a socket adaptor with UK plugs.